 Almost all existing microarchitecture-level power simulators Wattch [6], SimplePower [5] and PowerImpact [7] do not consider temperature dependence of leakage power and assume a fixed ratio between dynamic and leakage power.
 [9] proposes a leakage power model with temperature dependence characterized by a purely empirical formula, and further applies the model for a cycle-accurate coupled power and thermal simulation.
 However, the temperature dependence is characterized by a purely empirical exponential term $exp(\frac{-a}{T-b})$ without providing a theoretical model, where a and b are coefficients and T is the temperature.
 Voltage scaling is not considered for either dynamic or leakage power in [9].
-On the other hand, existing microarchitecture level thermal simulator HotSpot [17] models the thermal package such as spreader and heatsink and considers three dimensional heat transfer, but it fails to consider temperature dependency of leakage.
-In short, there is no existing simulator with accurate thermal modeling and accurate interdependence of temperature and leakage power.
+On the other hand, existing microarchitecture level thermal simulator HotSpot [17] models the thermal package such as spreader and heatsink and considers three dimensional heat transfer, but it fails to consider temperature thermal modeling and accurate interdependence of temperature and leakage power.

-In this paper, we present power models with clock, voltage, and temperature scaling based on the BSIM2 subtreshold leakage current model.
+In this paper, we present power models with clock, voltage, and temperature scaling based on the BSIM2 subthreshold leakage current model.
 We develop a coupled thermal and power microarchitecture simulator considering interdependence between leakage and temperature.
 With this simulator, we are able to accurately simulate the inter-dependence between power and temperature and evaluate microarchitectural power and thermal management techniques.
-We show the dramatic dependence of leakage power on temperature at the microarchitecture level based on the thermal resistance and chip area of Intel Itanium 2 processors within the temperature range between $35^{\circ}C$ and 110° C. We also theoretically discuss thermal runaway induced by the interdependence between leakage power and temperature.
+We show the dramatic dependence of leakage power on temperature at the microarchitecture level based on the thermal resistance and chip area of Intel Itanium 2 processors within the temperature range between $35^{\circ}C$ and $110^{\circ}C$.
+We also theoretically discuss thermal runaway induced by the interdependence between leakage power and temperature.
 These studies underscore the need for coupled power and thermal simulation.
 We further study the impact of active cooling techniques.
-We show that the active cooling technique that reduces thermal resistance from 0.8° C/W to 0.05° C/W can increase system maximum clock by up to 2.44X under the same thermal constraints.
+We show that the direct water-spray cooling technique reduces thermal resistance from 0.8° C/W for conventional packaging to 0.05° C/W and increases system maximum clock by up to 2.44X under the same thermal constraints.